Vozikis/AutoKG/README.md

 ```

 Each script
-*loads* the dataset, performs training, and stores checkpoints in `checkpoints/`.
+*loads* the dataset, performs training, generates graphs and evaluates them.

 ---